11/17/2021

 The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together, Heather McGhee

-n 1492, when Christopher Columbus first “discovered” the new world. there were almost 600 indigenous tribes residing in North America alone.
+In 1492, when Christopher Columbus first “discovered” the new world. there were almost 600 indigenous tribes residing in North America alone.
 Each of these tribes represents a singular culture with its own distinct history, language, and approach to art and design.

 In the location along the Arizona-Utah border designated as the Navajo Nation, evidence of human inhabitants date as far back as 12,000 BCE.
 The Navajo tribe first emerged in the Four Corners area of the Colorado Plateau between 1100 and 1500 CE.
 Spanish settlers first made contact with the Navajo in 1582.
 From 1860 to 1864, the Navajo tribe retaliated against the US government who had initiated a series of military campaigns to drive the Navajo people from their land.
 American troops burned down Navajo homes, destroyed crops, and slaughtered livestock.
 Many Navajos were killed or imprisoned.
-In 1868, Navajo leaders signed a treaty with the US government and the first Navajo reservation was established at Bosque Redondo in eastern New Mexico—a great distance form the original Navajo territory.
+In 1868, Navajo leaders signed a treaty with the US government and the first Navajo reservation was established at Bosque Redondo in eastern New Mexico—a great distance from the original Navajo territory.
 Boarding schools and internment camps were set up on this new reservation which employed methods of forced assimilation to separate Navajo people from their history and culture.
 Later, the treaty was renegotiated and the Navajo were allowed to return to their ancestral homeland.

 Today the Navajo Nation covers over 27,000 square miles and includes areas of northeastern Arizona, southeastern Utah, and northwestern New Mexico.
 The current population of the Navajo tribe is over 330,000.
 The Navajo people are known for their distinct creative culture.
 Traditional arts and crafts such as pottery, textiles, and basketry are a significant part of the contemporary Navajo culture and economy.

-The Sioux are a group of indigenous American tribes made up of three primary subcultures which speak different dialects—the Lakota, the Dakota, and the Nakota.
-The Lakota, also referred to as the Teton Sioux, are the largest of the three groups and occupy areas in both North and South Dakota.
-The Dakota, also called the Santee Sioux, live mainly in Nebraska and Minnesota.
-The Nakota are the smallest group and reside in South Dakota, North Dakota, and Montana.The Dakota and Lakota are known for their activism.They have a long history of engaging in protest and legal action to fight corruption and injustice.
+The Dakota and Lakota are known for their activism.They have a long history of engaging in protest and legal action to fight corruption and injustice.
 In 1980 the Sioux went to the Supreme Court to reclaim territories they were officially granted through the Fort Laramie Treaty of 1868 but then later denied by the US government.
 They were awarded over 1 billion dollars but refused the settlement, preferring to, instead, have their land returned to them.In 2016, the Lakota and Dakota of the Standing Rock reservation positioned across the border of North and South Dakota initiated a grassroots opposition to the construction of the Dakota Access Pipeline.
 Completed in 2017, this underground oil pipeline runs through North Dakota, South Dakota, Iowa, and Illinois and intersects with numerous sites that are sacred to the Sioux people.
 The protests began out of concern of the pipeline’s impact on the environment and its potential to contaminate water sources in the area.

 The Sioux have a rich history of art and design.
 Colorful geometric motifs can commonly be found painted on hides and pottery or woven into clothing and baskets.
 The forms and symbols used in these artworks have specific meaning or purpose.